 Quality of the existing concrete floor

-So, clients and customers with smooth and newly-laid concrete can often make substantial savings.
-When all’s said and done, that all comes down to the cost of labour and how much time our specialists will spend preparing the area on your property or premises.
-Issues like tamp lines, depressions from trowels and footprints all add to the cost of grinding.
+On the flip side, clients with a smooth, well laid or newly laid concrete can often make substantial savings.
+When all’s said and done, we need to work out how long a job will take and the cost of any labour involved.
+Issues like tamp lines, depressions from trowels and footprints all increase the amount of grinding required and therefore add to the cost.

 Are floor repairs necessary?

-Repairs relating to cracks, missing stones, and large holes can all take time to complete.
-The same goes if our team members have to remove bolts and other such items from the flooring surface before they can start work.
-That takes time away from the primary process of grinding and polishing the concrete surface.
+Repairs relating to slab cracking, missing stones, and large holes can all take time to complete.
+The same goes if our team members have to remove bolts and other such items from the surface (usually commercial or industrial floors) before they can start work.
+That takes time away from the primary process of polishing the concrete surface.

-Often, those repairs need to be conducted and left to harden sufficiently before any further works can be done.
-That means sometimes we might have to leave the premises and return the following day.
-Again, that means you will incur extra costs for labour.
+Often, those repairs need to be undertaken and then left to harden sufficiently before any further works can be done.
+That means sometimes we might have to leave the premises early and return the following day.
+This increases the amount of time the job will take and the amount of labour required, which will increase flooring cost.

 Type of finish required

-At CARRcrete, we offer a range of different finishes to ensure our polished concrete floors suit every potential requirement and environment.
-However, as you can probably imagine, some finishes take longer than others to complete.
-Our workers never leave a job until they achieve perfection, and so depending on the choice you make, the cost will increase accordingly.
+At CARRcrete, we offer a range of different finishes to ensure our polished concrete floors suit every potential requirement, environment and slab.
+However, as you can probably imagine, some finishes take more time and involve more work than others to complete.

 Number of rooms/floors